Are you ready for backyard farming? Here’s a great resource for that! Continue reading “Are You Ready for Backyard Farming?”

 Have you been thinking of getting goats because you want fresh, clean milk?
 Concerned about all the commercial products and conventional handling practices many goat resources recommend?
 Never fear!
 There’s a way to get natural goat milk and more.
 From manure to meat, there are some wonderful publications that can teach you to care for your herd in healthy ways; including Deborah Niemann’s Raising Goats Naturally (reviewed here for your reading pleasure).
 Continue reading “Natural Goat Milk and More!”

 Are you interested in learning to make cheese?
 Are you trying to keep your homemade cheeses as healthy as possible but aren’t sure where to start?
-If you’re trying to use non-industrial methods in your home kitchen, and especially if you’re interested in using raw ingredients, regular cheese making books, as fine as they are, might leave you with unanswered questions.
 Let The Art of Natural Cheesemaking lend you a hand.

 If you’re on the fence about bee keeping, pick up Honeybee, by Marina Marchese.
 This short read is a delightful combination of quality prose and useful bee information.
 Disclaimer: it may tip your over the fence in favor of the bees.
 Just sayin’.

 Continue reading “Book Review Honeybee by Marina Marchese”